 Living with the symptoms of PTSD and trauma is like living in a house full of pets.

 Over the years we have accumulated a number of pets.
-At last count we have 3-cats, 4-fish, 1-dog and 1-bird.
-We never sat down and discussed how we were going to accumulate such an assortment of pets.
-It just short of happened over time.
-Now you would think having such an assortment of pets would result in a house full of frenzy disarray and chaos.
+At last count, we have 3-cats, 4-fish, 1-dog, and 1-bird.
+We never sat down and discussed how we were going to accumulate such an assortment of pets, it just sort of happened over time.
+Now you would think to have such a variety of pets would result in a house full of frenzy disarray and chaos.
 But somehow our pet population has found a way to get along.
 That is not to say there are no pet conflicts, but somehow it stays pretty peaceful.

 Most of the conflict comes between the cats, as they tend to be pretty moody.
-Most of the time all three cats: Natasha, Bullwinkle and Zika the Angry Cat live in a precarious truce and co-exist in relative peace.
+Most of the time all three cats: Natasha, Bullwinkle, and Zika, the Angry Cat live in a precarious truce and co-exist in relative peace.
 Sometimes my dog will get a bit spirited and chase the cats around the house to demonstrate he is still the boss.
 Then we have the bird that belongs to my daughter, the bird is old and grouchy.
-If she does not like what is going on she will squawk loudly until someone pays attention to her.
-Then there are the fish, they are always quite, don’t complain and pretty much swim in circles all day long.
+If she does not like what is going on, she will squawk loudly, until someone pays attention to her.
+Then there are the fish, they are always quiet, don’t complain and pretty much swim in circles all day long.

-Even though they get along pretty well they are still animals with natural instincts.
+Even though they get along pretty well, they are still animals with natural instincts.
 I’ve caught Natasha sitting on top of the fish tank looking through the opening of the tank lid.
-No doubt dreaming of the day when the fish will swim too close to the surface and she will finally get to enjoy a good fish snack.
+No doubt dreaming of the day when the fish will swim too close to the surface, and she will finally get to enjoy a tasty fish snack.
 We have observed both Natasha and Zika the Angry Cat, crouching behind the couch in the best tradition of Sylvester the Cat, waiting for a chance to eat the bird.
 Then we have my service dog Delrin, who out of nowhere will jump up and chase the cats just for the fun of it.
 From time to time Gracie the bird will get upset at something and let everyone know very loudly that she is unhappy.
-Usually she does this when she is out of food, being ignored or her ladder is disconnected from her climbing tower.
+Usually, she does this when she is out of food, being ignored or her ladder is disconnected from her climbing tower.
 Living with the symptoms of PTSD and trauma is like living in a house full of pets.
-The potential for conflict is always there, in an instance a peaceful moment can explode into a major conflict.
+The potential for conflict is always there, in the instance a peaceful moment can explode into a major battle.

 My analogy expresses the uneasy peace we have within ourselves.
-The struggle we face when we wake up wanting more than anything, to live a normal life for just one day.
-It is the battle that goes on within, when we find ourselves reliving or having our thoughts invaded with unwelcome memories.
-It is the fear we face when our hypersensitivity takes over and we see the enemy behind every corner.
+The struggle we face when we wake up wanting more than anything, to live a healthy life for just one day.
+It is the battle that goes on within when we find ourselves reliving or having our thoughts invaded by unwelcome memories.
+It is the fear we face when our hypersensitivity takes over, and we see the enemy behind every corner.
 It is our frustration when others cannot recognize the threat that is before them.
 It is the helplessness we experience when we feel ourselves getting ready to explode, but somehow we cannot stop it from happening.
-It is the anger, disappointment and frustration we feel after we lose control.
+It is the anger, disappointment, and frustration we feel after we lose control.
 It is the hopelessness we face when we attempt to go to sleep only to have our dream interrupt whatever rest we might have.

 The question I have today is “Can we find spiritual peace when we find ourselves fighting through the symptoms of our trauma and PTSD?”